 Disputing the inference is not the only way to alter emotional responses and actions.
 CBT also attempts to help the client to affirm the inference by assuming the worst.
-For instance, if you fail your examination, you are encouraged to believe you will never 'amount to anything.'
+For instance, if you fail your exam, you are encouraged to believe you will never ‘amount to anything.’

-CBT then attempts to dispute the core belief as opposed the inference.
+CBT then attempts to dispute the core belief as opposed to the inference.
 For example, you are taught to believe there is no reason to be successful in your career because this has no bearing on your worth as an individual.

 You are taught to believe it may be inconvenient if you do not have a successful career, but this is not terrible by any stretch of the imagination.
 Your core belief in your need to be successful in your career has been substituted for a mere preference to be successful in your career.